How to make flexible working work

 Flexible, hybrid, windowed or blended work, whatever you call it, it’s here for the long haul

-For those who are currently in flexible furlough, it’s also going to be important to clarify how their new
+For those businesses who have used the furlough scheme or transitioning to the new job support scheme, it’s also going to be important to clarify how their new normal will look.

 The other factor of course is social distancing.
 With hot desking and office layouts to be reduced or removed completely it’s not going to be possible to have an office at capacity for the foreseeable future.